grafana/grafana/WORKFLOW.md

 ## Proposing changes

 Examples of proposed changes are overarching architecture, subsets, and specific code or graphical elements.
 Proposed changes SHOULD cover the big picture and intention, but individual parts SHOULD be split into the smallest possible changes.
 Changes SHOULD be based on and target the master branch.
 Depending on size of the proposed change, each change SHOULD be discussed, in increasing order of change size and complexity:
-* Directly in a Pull Request - this MAY be done, but SHOULD not be the common case
+* Directly in a RR (Pull Request) - this MAY be done, but SHOULD not be the common case
 * Issue
 * Developer mailing list
 * Design document, shared via Google Docs, accessible to at least all team members

 Significant changes MUST be discussed and agreed upon with the relevant subsystem maintainers.

-## Merging Pull Requests
+## Merging PRs (Pull Requests)

-Depending on the size and complexity of a Pull Request, different requirements MUST be applied.
-Any team member contributing substantially to a Pull Request MUST NOT count against review requirements.
+Depending on the size and complexity of a PR, different requirements MUST be applied.
+Any team member contributing substantially to a PR MUST NOT count against review requirements.
-Commits MUST be merged into master using Pull Requests.
+Commits MUST be merged into master using PRs.
 They MUST NOT be merged into master directly.
 * Every merge MUST be approved by at least one team member
 * Non-trivial changes MUST be approved by at least
   * two team members, or